 FlossTube Channels /Cross Stitch Experts

 Maximum Cross Stitch Power Hour with Ellen Reid – (Canadian) From her YouTube description – “YouTube channel where I talk about cross stitch and whatever the heck else” I love watching her while I stitch!
+On a personal note, I had to reach out to her privately to let her know my brother was a tour manager in the past for her band, the Crash Test Dummies (oh yeah… totally famous – totally loved them!) and I have to say she is just as awesome in person as she is in her FlossTubes.

 Important YouTube Cross Stitch Topics to search for –